+Ken is Founder and Chairman of Restoration Partners, the boutique technology merchant bank.
 Ken’s technology career spans over 30 years commencing with IBM from whom he won a scholarship while at Cambridge University.
 At IBM he held various posts in systems engineering, sales and marketing, before joining Wang Laboratories in 1981.
 Following a period as Marketing Director for Europe, Vice President of US Marketing and then of Worldwide Marketing, Ken was appointed Senior Vice President and General Manager of Wang Europe, Africa and the Middle East.
 In this role, he was responsible for the sales, marketing, support, service and administration activities within 11 subsidiaries and 92 distributors.

 After leaving Wang in 1992, Ken founded Interregnum, the technology merchant bank, which he led to a £100+m IPO on AIM in 2000.
 He was elected as a Fellow of the British Computer Society in 2006.
 In addition to his entrepreneurial/private equity activities, Ken has considerable public company Board-level experience on both sides of the Atlantic.
 His connection with AIM dates back to the market’s foundation.
 In 1995, he chaired Voss Net, the first UK ISP (Internet Service Provider) to go public and one of the first companies to list on AIM.
 He was later Chairman of the Board of the first Israeli company to list its shares on AIM – DMATEK.
 He is a director of Thomson Reuters and has served on the boards of ENRC from 2007 to 2011 and of Open Text Corporation from 1998 to 2008.
-He recently joined the board of The Institute of Directors as a Non-Executive Director in April 2013 and he is currently Non-executive Chairman of Outsourcery Plc who successfully floated on AIM in May 2013.
+He joined the board of The Institute of Directors as a Non-Executive Director in April 2013 and he is currently Non-executive Chairman of Outsourcery Plc who successfully floated on AIM in May 2013.
 He additionally serves on the Board of, or advises, several early stage private technology companies.